resource-watch/slate/source/includes/api/_layer.md

 }
 ```

 This endpoint allows you to list existing layers and their properties.
 The result is a paginated list of 10 layers, followed by metadata on total number of layers and pages, as well as useful pagination links.
+By default, only layers with `env` value `production` are displayed.
 In the sections below, we’ll explore how you can customize this endpoint call to match your needs.

 ### Getting all layers for a dataset